 Early detection and diagnosis for breast cancer

 A diagnosis helps us establish our plan.
 We use state-of-the-art technology to identify cancer early, when it’s most treatable.
-Once we find breast cancer, you may need more testing, such as:

 - Breast biopsy: A minimally invasive procedure where a doctor collects a sample of breast tissue to evaluate for suspected breast cancer.
 The specialist may perform a biopsy using X-ray (stereotactic), ultrasound or MRI guidance.